 A health care manager runs the day-to-day operations of providing managerial services within the health care industry.
 These workers can be found in hospitals, elder-care facilities, and any place where health services are provided and need to be managed.
 Health care managers spend their time dealing with various business needs and daily operations of their facility, from integrating new technology, managing specific departments or overseeing financial matters.
-Beginning managers will often supervise a department, such as accounting, physical therapy, information systems or other areas.
+Entry level managers will often supervise a department, such as accounting, physical therapy, information systems or other areas.
 More experienced managers can supervise multiple departments and manage an entire hospital, nursing home or even multiple facilities.

 BSB51918 Diploma of Leadership & Management at ACCLM.

 BSB61015 Advanced Diploma of Leadership and Management, BSB61015 Advanced Diploma of Leadership and Management (Human Resources), BSB60215 Advanced Diploma of Business